hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 But what does an unbounded cycle count enable in practice?
 The pithy answer is that the possibilities are endless — our zkVM is general purpose and [can run][crate-validation] anything that compiles to RISC-V (e.g. Rust, but also C++, Go, etc.), and now, just like the device you're reading this on, our zkVM will execute programs for however long they take to complete.
-Yet this endless possibility is comprised of innumerable specific examples.
+This possibility, while endless, is comprised of innumerable specific examples.
 For instance, with continuations, you can run an EVM engine inside the RISC Zero zkVM, and prove the state changes caused by an Ethereum transaction.
 By "you," I mean you, personally, right now, on your laptop.
 Whenever you like, you can head on over to [our EVM example][evm-example-github], check out the source code, and run it for yourself!